Rohit-Ganjoo/Rohit-Ganjoo/README.md

 - 💞️ I’m looking to collaborate on ...
 SQL Projects
 - 📫 How to reach me ... telegram https://t.me/RohitGanjoo LinkedIn in/rohit-ganjoo-data-analytics
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I brilliant at cracking Jokes
+I am brilliant at cracking Jokes

 <!---
 Rohit-Ganjoo/Rohit-Ganjoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.